diposn/student-database-management/README.md

 - Press 'Q' to quit the program.

 ## Contributing
-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+Contributions to this repository are welcome.
+If you have any suggestions, improvements, or additional analyses related to automobile sales during recession periods, please feel free to contact me directly at [kcdipson18@gmail.com]

+## License

+This project is licensed under the MIT License.

+Please note that the code and analyses provided in this repository are for educational and informational purposes only.

+For any questions or further information, please contact Dipson K C at [kcdipson18@gmail.com]